mecid/mecid.github.io/_posts/2023-01-18-mastering-charts-in-swiftui-mark-styling.md

 {% include friends.html %}

-As we learned in the previous post, the Charts framework provides different mark types, allowing us to plot our data differently.
-AreaMark, BarMark, LineMark, PointMark, RectangleMark, and RuleMark, all of these mark types let us apply modifiers we used to have in SwiftUI views.
+As we learned in the previous post, the Charts framework provides different mark types, allowing us to plot our data differently. *AreaMark*, *BarMark*, *LineMark*, *PointMark*, *RectangleMark*, and *RuleMark*, all of these mark types let us apply modifiers we used to have in SwiftUI views.

-For example, we can use the foregroundStyle modifier to change the mark's color using any ShapeStyle we need or the opacity modifier to change the alpha of the mark.
+For example, we can use the *foregroundStyle* modifier to change the mark's color using any *ShapeStyle* we need or the *opacity* modifier to change the alpha of the mark.

 ```swift
 enum Gender: String {